xiaoleiren/xiaolei.ren/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am an Assistant Professor at the School of Computer Science and Engineering, Faculty of Innovation Engineering, Macau University of Science and Technology.
+His research interests include Binary Code Analysis and Verification for Security Issues, Compiler Optimization and Code Protection, and Software Security Analysis.